-With an anticipated national total sports wagering handle record to be announced Friday afternoon — possibly hitting the once unattainable $2 billion mark — New York sports betting will be on top of the heap in the U.S. betting market.
+With an anticipated national total sports wagering handle record to be announced Friday afternoon — possibly hitting the once unattainable $2 billion mark — NY Betting Apps will be on top of the heap in the U.S. betting market.

 Since the Jan.
 8 launch with four sports books (Caesars New York, DraftKings New York, FanDuel New York and BetRivers New York), the interest and enthusiasm for mobile sports betting in the Empire State has risen each and every day, it seems.
 And since information has been released weekly by the New York State Gaming Commission (NYSGC), Friday’s numbers certainly will be historic.

 Currently, New Jersey holds the national record for online sports betting handle for a single month at $1.303 billion, set in October 2021.

 “We had been at this for over two years and to see this reality and hypothesizing this, we are very pleased with what has happened," state Sen. Joseph P. Addabbo Jr., the chairman of the Senate Committee on Racing, Gaming and Wagering, told EmpireStake.com Thursday.
 "New York has a great fan base and the savvy bettor that we have had throughout the state has been incredible.
 The potential was always there.
 Kudos to Gov. Kathy Hochul and her administration, the NYSGC and the operators for launching and operating with minor hiccups,.

 A new operator to the numbers report will be PointsBet New York, which officially launched on Jan.
 25. Last week, BetMGM New York, which went live on Jan.
 17, was first mentioned in the NYSGC report.